I recently replaced the hard drive on my computer with an SSD.

 In this case, a 1TB SSD is

-• Plenty of space to spare considering the 450 GB used by the C drive.however
+- Plenty of space to spare considering the 450 GB used by the C drive, but

 This later caused a bit of a messy problem.

-As discussed below, the migration from HDD to SSD isCloningand copy the data in its entirety.
+As described below, migration from HDD to SSD involves cloning and copying the entire data.

 Cloning is done using dedicated software, some of which can only clone entire disks, while others can clone selected partitioned drives.